Gabriella-K/Fruit-price-analysis/README.md

 This project analyzes different fruit types, their forms, pricing, and yield using Power BI.

 ## Project Structure
-- `dataset/`: Cleaned dataset used for analysis
+- dataset: Cleaned dataset used for analysis
-- `dashboard/`: Power BI dashboard file
+- dashboard: Power BI dashboard file
-- `presentation/`: Final presentation slides
+- presentation: Final presentation slides
-- `code/`: Python or Power Query scripts (if used)
+- code: Python or Power Query scripts (if used)

-## 📊 Methodology
+## Methodology
 - Data cleaning (removed duplicates, filtered -9999 values)
 - Visual analysis in Power BI (cluster-based, form-based)
 - Interactive tooltips and slicers added for exploration